JeanPierreO/software-renderer/README.md

-This is my software renderer based on the populat tinyRenderer tutorial https://github.com/JeanPierreO/software-renderer.git
+This is my software renderer based on the popular tinyRenderer tutorial https://github.com/JeanPierreO/software-renderer.git